Sikhism: Birth of Guru Gobind Singh - 5 January 2019

 escaping and returning to his family.
 Patrick became a deacon, as his father and grandfather had before him, and eventually became a bishop.

 He later returned to Ireland as a Christian missionary, working in the north and west of the island.
-There are many stories about his life and work.
-He is credited with having driven the snakes from Ireland.
+There are many stories about his life and work and he is credited with having driven snakes from Ireland.
 This is a symbolic way of saying that he banished

 paganism (often symbolised by a snake or serpent) from Ireland and replaced it with Christianity.

 On Saint Patrick’s Day services are held in Catholic churches in Ireland in particular and there are associated Saint Patrick Day Parades.
 However many Saint Patrick’s Day Celebrations are now secular and cultural, rather than religious.
 Celebrations are

 generally themed around the colour green and all things Irish.

 Hinduism: Rama Navami - 25 March 2018